Invasion of Privacy: Appropriation

 The right of publicity is generally viewed as a license that can be "assigned" to another person, and it may even survive death.
 Unlike appropriation, the value in the right of publicity is tied to celebrity, and a plaintiff must prove his fame or celebrity in order to make a right of publicity claim.
 If you want to use the identity of a celebrity, living or dead, to promote your business, you should determine the current owner of the right of publicity and obtain permission.

-There are several defenses available to negate an invasion of privacy claim, whether misappropriation or the right of publicity is implicated.
+There are several defenses available to negate an invasion of privacy appropriation lawsuit, including the following:

 News and Commentary

-Perhaps your name or likeliness was used against your permission.
+Perhaps your name or likeliness was used against your permission and you need to pursue an appropriation lawsuit.
 Maybe you have a question about creative works.
 Whatever your issue may be, an experienced attorney is your best route to an answer.
-Reach out to a personal injury lawyer who specializes in invasion of privacy cases to learn more and even get a free claim review at no obligation.
+Reach out to a personal injury lawyer who specializes in invasion of privacy cases to learn more and even get a claim review from a local attorney.